 The purpose of this study was to assess the role of body image psychological flexibility in the response of females to treatment for eating disorders in a residential treatment center.
 Results showed that, while controlling for age, greater pre-treatment psychological inflexibility predicted greater post-treatment quality of life scores (19%) and lower posttreatment eating disorder symptoms (30%).
 Pre-treatment Body Mass Index was also explored, however it did not significantly contribute to the results (p > .05).

 Findings from this study suggest that both age and body image flexibility are related to treatment outcomes.
 First, age accounted for much of the variance in the eating disorder quality of life and eating disorder risk composite score at post-treatment.
 This finding is notable considering that research is inconclusive on what may be the most significant predictor for treatment outcome in eating disorder (Vall & Wade, 2015).
 A recent meta-analysis examining predictors of treatment outcome found that individuals with an older age of onset or a shorter duration of eating disorder pathology had better outcomes post-treatment (Vall & Wade, 2015).
-As previous research suggests- treatment outcomes should be considered in the context of age within an eating disorder population (Shapiro et al., 2007).
+As previous research suggests treatment outcomes should be considered in the context of age within an eating disorder population (Shapiro et al., 2007).
 Taken together, results from this study highlight the importance of considering age and duration of eating disorder pathology when selecting an intervention.

 Results suggest that BI-AAQ resulted in a small, yet significant predictor of treatment outcomes in an eating disorder population.
 Understanding the role of body image psychological inflexibility is important for many reasons, including the ability to inform us about clinical options.
 Knowing that body image psychological inflexibility is present in eating disorders is useful from a prediction standpoint.
 This data highlights that an individual’s relationship to their thoughts, feelings, emotions around body image at pre-treatment have some influence on how well people do in treatment.
 Thus, interventions that target body image psychological flexibility may have better outcomes at post-treatment and follow-up.
 Additionally, results from this study suggest that body image psychological inflexibility may be a maintaining factor in eating disorders.